BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/misc/2024-10-21-scraping-vrt-journaal.md

 ]
 ```

-> If you spend some time on that page you'll notice the episode list is a sort of carousel within which new episodes get loaded as you scroll horizontally.
+> If you spend some time on that page you'll notice the episode list is a sort of carousel within which new episodes get loaded as you scroll horizontally to the right.
 By default only 13 episodes or so are listed.
-But this is fine for us since we will check this page every day and we only care about the new episodes since the last time we checked.
+But this is fine for us since we will check this page every day and we only care about new episodes.

 Before we start grabbing the chapters for each episode, let's talk about a very small optimization.
 We _could_ scrape the entire list of episodes every day, but given that we have only 2 new episodes each day, we could be re-scraping 11 episodes we have already scraped, every single day.
 Let's perform a very small optimization step.

 We will maintain a list of episodes we have already processed, and each day process only new episodes.
-This is achieved by this function (which itself calls the function to grab the episode list).
+This is achieved by this function (which itself calls the function above to grab the episode list).

 ```javascript
 async function updateEpisodeList() {